nou-ros/pyLab/_07_django_lab/README.md

+#Django and APIs
-# cooking Django applications and APIs
+cooking Django applications and APIs